TeamOctolings/Octobot/docs/README.md

 ## Invite Octobot <a href="https://github.com/LabsDevelopment/Octobot/deployments/production"><img src="https://img.shields.io/github/actions/workflow/status/LabsDevelopment/Octobot/.github/workflows/build-push.yml?logo=github&label=production"></img></a>

 Did you know that Octobot is a public bot?
-You can invite it to your server and try it without compiling it!
+You can invite it to your server and try it without building it!
 <p align="center">
     <a href="https://discord.com/api/oauth2/authorize?client_id=855023234407333888&permissions=1383382133894&scope=bot%20applications.commands"><img src="https://cdn.mctaylors.ru/discord-add-app.png"></img></a>
 </p>

+> [!IMPORTANT]
+> The bot will not be able to respond in private channels unless you have configured permissions for the bot in those channels.

-## Running Octobot
+## Building Octobot

 1. Install [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 2. Go to the [Discord Developer Portal](https://discord.com/developers), create a new application and get a bot token.
 Don't forget to also enable all intents!